-- The most popular paid advertising methods for marketers are promoted posts and search engine marketing (SEM).
+- Promoted posts and search engine marketing are the most popular paid advertising methods.
 76% of businesses reported using these strategies.

 - The most effective paid advertising method for marketers is search engine marketing (SEM), with 64% reporting that it’s effective.

 - B2C businesses #1 content marketing goal in 2016 was sales (83%), customer retention and loyalty (81%) and engagement (81%).

 - 30% of content marketers say sales is their most important content marketing metric.

 - 50% of companies say they plan to increase their content marketing budget in 2016.

 Using a Content Strategy Template